VitaviTi/Weather-telegram-bot-in-C-/README.md

 ### The program consists of 4 classes, each class is written in its own *.h file and implemented in a *.cpp file.
 Class OpenWeatherMapApi
 Provides communication with the service [OpenWeatherMap](https://openweathermap.org) according to the scheme: api.openweathermap.org/data/2.5/forecast?units=metric&q={city name}&appid={API key}.
-The public function takes the name of the city and returns a json file received from the service.
+The public function takes the name of the city and return a json object received from the service.